stackabletech/nifi-iceberg-bundle/README.md

 Loading custom NARs basically boils down to

-1. Run `mvn clean package` to build the needed NAR files
+1. Run `mvn -D nifi.version=2.2.0 clean package` to build the needed NAR files.
+   Please check that the NiFi version you are building for is supported and adopt the profile accordingly.
 2. Copy all `.nar` files into either
    1. The `<nifi-root-dir>/lib` folder, for Stackable `/stackable/nifi/lib/`
    2. Into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`